 The Change Leader Institute is a professional development course that addresses leadership issues in relation to leading change.
 Our goal is to better equip arts and cultural leaders to deal with environmental and organizational change, and also to create a statewide mentoring network in the arts and cultural community.

 **Please note that there is currently a wait-list for the Change Leader Institute.
-Submit an application to be placed on the wait-list.
+We will resume taking applications as soon as possible.